jeremytammik/tbc/a/1985_refinters_link.md

 This is a fundamental dynamic of photosynthesis, the conversion of light energy by plants using CO2.
 In addition to being an important

-I see no Figure 1, and the result breaks of midsentence, after 79 words, including my four-word prompt.
+I see no Figure 1, and the result breaks off midsentence, after 79 words, including my four-word prompt.
-But apparently `n_predict` reallyt does control how much to spout.
+But apparently `n_predict` really does control more or less how much to spout.

 A final prompt to finish off, "The Revit API enables us to":